Resort at Squaw Creek

 The Resort at Squaw Creek is essentially a combination of a mountain resort and hotel, with an incredible location at the base of the mountain, with direct access to its own ski lift and surrounded the breathtaking Sierra Nevada mountains and sapphire blue waters of Lake Tahoe.

 With 405 rooms on offer, we would recommend taking a room on one of the top floors to get the very best views of the mountains.
 The room options are hugely flexible, with plenty of options for families.
-The staff are hugely friendly and keen to help you get the very best from your vacation.
+The staff are hugely friendly and keen to help you get the very best from your holiday.
 The Resort has a wealth of facilities on-site, including a spa, pools, ice rink, restaurants and shops.
 Children can be kept entertained in the Mountain Buddies Kids Klub with a great range of activities and dedicated facilities.

 Operating as a full service luxury resort, there are 405 luxury accommodation types - half of these are deluxe rooms and half are fireplace suites and penthouses.
 Every room enjoys magnificent panoramic views of the Sierra Nevada mountains from the large windows.